 Sommer headshot.

-Sommer’s Recipe Notes
+Sommer’s Recipe Highlights

-Our tweaked version of Marinated Vegetables includes a lovely combination of fresh, canned, and frozen vegetables.
-My rendition of her recipe has only two slight variations (in case you want to make the original shoepeg corn and pea salad.)
-I reduced the sugar and the marinade by half, and then added a little bit of garlic powder for depth of flavor.
-The combination of tangy taste and crunchy texture makes this salad unforgettable!
+My Unique ‘Lil Twist – Ok, so it’s mostly classic… My rendition of the recipe has only two slight variations (in case you want to make the original shoepeg corn and pea salad.)
+I reduced the sugar and the marinade by half for a less sweet salad, and then added a little bit of garlic powder for depth of flavor.

 Top down view white bowl with marinated vegetable salad.

-How to Make Marinated Vegetable Salad
+How to Make

 Find the full Marinated Veggies recipe with ingredient proportions, detailed instructions, and storage tips in the printable form at the bottom of the post.

-Serving Suggestions for Marinated Vegetables
+Serving Suggestions

 Metal spoon showing scoop of veggie salad to camera.